WebFritzi/GUI64/README.md

 # Code
 GUI64 was developed in 6502 assembly code (ACME syntax) with _C64 Studio_ which you can download here:<br>
 <p align="center">https://www.georg-rottensteiner.de/files/C64StudioRelease.zip</p>
 To build GUI64, download the files in the "Code" folder and open C64 Studio.
-In C64 Studio, go to "File->Open->Solution or Project", choose GUI64.c64, and in the next file browser click on "Cancel".
+In C64 Studio, go to "File->Open->Solution or Project", and choose the *.s64 file.
+C64 Studio then opens the solution.
 The main file is GUI64.asm.<br><br>

 **Memory map of GUI64 v1.9**